-Epidemiology, etiology, modes of transmission and methods of prevention and control of communicable diseases; vital statistics; maternal and infant hygiene; the venereal disease problem; the more common occupational diseases; civilian defense and disaster control; school hygiene; principles of housing; water supplies and sewage disposal, and population problems.
+503. PRINCIPLES OF PUBLIC HEALTH AND PREVENTIVE MEDICINE.
+A course of lectures intended to provide the second year student with the preventive point of view in the practice of medicine, to make him aware of the major health problems and of the changing nature of major health problems, and to acquaint him with the organized forces working for the advancement of public health.
+The following subjects are among those considered: Epidemiology, etiology, modes of transmission and methods of prevention and control of communicable diseases; vital statistics; maternal and infant hygiene; the venereal disease problem; the more common occupational diseases; civilian defense and disaster control; school hygiene; principles of housing; water supplies and sewage disposal, and population problems.
 Clinical preventive medicine is emphasized in relation to cardiovascular diseases, diabetes, cancer; and the problems of geriatrics are presented.
 Stress is placed on principles in public health administration at international, national, state, and local levels and their relation to the practitioner of medicine.
-Twenty one hours.
+Twenty-one hours.
 FALL & SPRING.
 Dr. Quinn and Staff.

 521. MEDICINE IN FAMILIES AND THE COMMUNITY.
 First year.
 Three afternoons will be spent in discussion-seminars on the relevance of the practice of preventive medicine to continuing and comprehensive care.
-Medical care is emphasized from the point of view of individualized consideration of patients for the maintenance of good-health and rehabilitation from ill-health, taking account of family factors and general community environment.
+Medical care is emphasized from the point of view of individualized consideration of patients for the maintenance of good health and rehabilitation from ill health, taking account of family factors and general community environment.
 Comprehensive care means health promotion; prevention of disease through immunization and health education; maternal and infant health guidance, and periodic health evaluation; early diagnosis and treatment; disability limitation; and rehabilitation.
 Case presentations and discussion of families with medical problems illustrating the points above will be made in another three afternoons.
 Field visits will be made to the State Health Department (Stroke and Heart Disease Control Programs), Bill Wilkerson Hearing & Speech Center, Metropolitan Health Department, Williamson County Health Department (Planned Parenthood Clinic), Senior Citizens' Center (seminar on aging), and Middle Tennessee Tuberculosis Hospital.
 Three hours per week; twelve week units.
-Dr. Quinn.
+Dr. Quinn and Staff and Division of Human Behavior.

 522. APPLIED EPIDEMIOLOGY.
 Second year.
 The principles of epidemiology will be applied to the study of infectious, non-infectious, and chronic diseases and conditions such as accidents.
 Factors influencing the occurrence and distribution of various diseases and conditions will be studied with the ultimate objective of developing programs for their prevention and control.
 Application of epidemiologic methods will be demonstrated by means of exercises and problems.
 Tuberculosis, rheumatic fever, and syphilis will be taken as examples of chronic diseases which have a profound physical, emotional, economic and social effect on the patient, his family, and the community.
 The epidemiology and natural history of these illnesses will be considered in detail, with case presentations, and discussion of prevention and control.
 One hour per week.
 SPRING.
 Drs.
-Quinn, Bridgforth, Federspiel, and Kampmeier.
+Quinn, Federspiel, Lefkowitz, and Hagstrom.

 523. BIOMETRY.
 (321.)
 Fourth year.
 Discussion of the analysis of data arising from laboratory experimentation in the biological and medical sciences.
 Emphasis is placed on general biological models and inference based on analysis-of-variance techniques.
 Experimental design and concepts involved in the efficient planning of experiments in biological research are included.
 Three hours per week.
 FALL.
-Dr. Federspiel and Mr. Bridgf orth.
+Dr. Federspiel.

 524. CLINICAL TRIALS.
 Fourth year.
 Design, execution and analysis of clinical trials, and interpretation of results.
 Distinction of observational surveys from experimental trials.
 Examination and critique of relevant literature.
 Two hours per week.
 SPRING.
-Mr. Bridgforth and Dr. Federspiel.
+Dr. Federspiel.